 of England at the Abbey of Las Huelgas, Burgos, Castile.

-Eleanor’s husband, Prince Edward, fought with his father, King Henry III, to defeat Llywelyn ap Gruffydd and take back control of Wales.
+Eleanor’s husband, Prince Edward, fought with his father, King Henry III in Wales.
+They defeated Llywelyn ap Gruffydd and took back control of Wales.

 Eleanor travelled with Edward to oversee their continental possessions.

-Eleanor and Edward returned to England to help deal with a worsening situation with the barons.
+Eleanor and Edward returned to England to deal with a worsening situation between the barons and the Crown after King Henry III repudiated changes to government agreed in the Provisions of Oxford 1258.

 1264 (14th May)